 FAQ

-At what age can you use an electric scooter on the road?
+At what age can one use an electric scooter on the road?

-Since September 2023, a new regulation sets a minimum age of 14 for using an electric scooter.
-This rule aims to ensure sufficient maturity for users, encouraging better control of the device and respect for safety instructions in traffic, especially in public spaces where accident risks can be high.
-Otherwise, from age 6 it is possible on private roads with a child's scooter.
+Since September 2023, new regulations impose a minimum age of 14 for using an electric scooter.
+This rule aims to guarantee a sufficient level of maturity for users, encouraging better control of the device and adherence to safety instructions in traffic, especially in public spaces where accident risks can be significant.
+Otherwise, from age 6 it is possible on private property with a child's scooter.

 What equipment is mandatory for safe riding?

-To ensure optimal safety when using an electric scooter, the child must be fully equipped: approved helmet to protect the head, knee and elbow pads to prevent joint injuries, gloves to improve grip on the handlebar, and reflective clothing to enhance visibility, especially in low light conditions.
+To ensure optimal safety when using an electric scooter, it is essential that the child is fully equipped: approved helmet to protect the head, knee and elbow pads to prevent joint injuries, gloves to improve grip on the handlebar, and reflective clothing to enhance visibility, especially in low light conditions.

 Is insurance mandatory for children's electric scooters?

-Although it is not legally mandatory, it is strongly recommended to take out liability insurance for a child's use of the electric scooter.
-This coverage ensures support in case of damage caused to others, providing peace of mind to parents while offering financial protection in case of incidents.
+Although it is not legally mandatory, it is strongly recommended to subscribe to liability insurance for a child's use of an electric scooter.
+This coverage ensures support in case of damage caused to others, providing peace of mind to parents while also offering financial protection in case of incidents.

 Conclusion

-The child electric scooter safety is based on three fundamental pillars:
+Child electric scooter safety rests on three fundamental pillars:

 - Approved protective equipment (helmet, joint protectors, gloves, and reflective accessories).

-- Strict compliance with traffic rules for young people aged 14 and over.
+- Strict compliance with traffic rules for youths aged 14 and over.

 - The daily application of good practices.
-As parents, your active involvement in teaching these rules is crucial to ensure responsible use of the electric scooter.
+As parents, your active involvement in learning these rules is crucial to ensure responsible use of the electric scooter.

 To be completely at ease, prioritize safe routes, avoid unfavorable weather conditions, and consider appropriate liability insurance.
 Your teenager will then be ready to travel the roads without fearing for their safety.